sithcom255/rust_lox_compiler/README.md

-### Lox compiler written in Rust
+### Lox interpreter written in Rust

-Quite standard implementation of compiler, written with TDD (hopefully).
+Quite standard implementation of interpreter, written with TDD (hopefully).